 Holmes joined Heritage in 1985 and rose to vice president in 1991.
 He was a founding editor of the annual Index of Economic Freedom, which has become a signature Heritage publication, and in 2019 celebrated its 25th anniversary.

 He led the think tank’s efforts to convince the United States to withdraw from the Anti-Ballistic Missile Treaty.
 He launched Heritage’s widely respected homeland security program after September 11, as well as the think tank’s program on international trade.
 He expanded missile defense studies.

-Holmes left Heritage in late 2001 to serve as an assistant secretary of state.
+Holmes left Heritage to serve as an assistant secretary of state from 2002 to 2005.
 After rejoining the think tank in 2005, he wrote the book “Liberty’s Best Hope” and followed up with “Rebound,” a roadmap for the nation to bounce back from a perceived decline by reconnecting with the roots of its greatness.